Page updated:

 These vector and scalar RTEs are derived on the Level 2 pages referenced above.

 The radiance-level RTEs yield further equations involving the irradiances.
-One example is the two-flow equations for the plane irradiances Ed and Eu seen in Light and Water Section 5.11.
+One example is the two-flow equations for the plane irradiances and seen in Light and Water Section 5.11.
 However, those equations cannot be solved for the irradiances unless ad hoc assumptions are made about the angular shape of the radiance distribution.
 Although once important, the two-flow equations have little value now that computers allow for very accurate numerical solutions of both the vector and scalar radiative transfer equations.
 The two-flow equations are therefore not discussed here.

 Solution of the vector and scalar RTEs must be done numerically except for a few trivial cases such as non-scattering media.
 Approximate analytical solutions for the radiance can be obtained under very restrictive (and unphysical) conditions such as a sun in a black sky and only single scattering within the water.
 These single-scattering solutions are developed on pages The Single-Scattering Approximation and The Quasi-Single-Scattering Approximation.